boyney123/performance-budgets/README.md

 <h2>performance-budgets: Keep your apps ⚡ with budgets</h1>

-<p>No more excuses not to set performance budgets. performance-budgets gives you a simple way to check and stay on top of performance.</p>
+<p>No more excuses not to set performance budgets. performance-budgets gives you a simple way to check and stay on top of performance.
+Easy to run and configure with your custom budgets.</p>

   <hr />